cdes5804/NetCut/README.md

       * `Recovered`: The target was cut before, and now its Internet connection is restored.
    * `Target`: Repeat the specified IP address.

 * `Post /quit`: Restore the Internet connections of every target that was attack, clean up the resources, and exit.
+Before exiting, the application sends a string **OK** as response.

 ## Other versions